-You can’t get pregnant from just oral sex.
-To get pregnant, semen from the penis (released during ejaculation/orgasm) needs to get on or in the vagina.
-Any semen that may be swallowed during oral sex would be digested by stomach acid.
-Also, there’s no way for sperm to get from your stomach to your reproductive organs.
+You can’t get pregnant from oral sex alone.
+To get pregnant, semen needs to get on or in a vagina or a front hole.
+Stomach acids digest any semen that someone swallows.
+Also, there’s no way for semen to get from your stomach to your privates!

 Other tips for safer oral sex

 - Avoid giving oral sex if you have a cold sore or chancre sore.
-STIs are more likely to spread between people when there are open sores.
+Cold sores are a kind of herpes!
+STIs can also pass more easily when there are open sores.

-- Try not to give oral sex if you have bleeding gums, tooth abscesses, or have just gone to the dentist.
+- Try not to give oral sex if you have bleeding gums, tooth abscesses, or after going to the dentist.

 - Wait 30 minutes after brushing your teeth before giving oral sex.
-Brushing your teeth can create small tears in your gums that allow STIs in.
+Brushing your teeth can make small tears in your gums that let STIs in.